 “So are you ready for your walk darling?” he interrupted.

+Hearing this, his wife sprang up and took her glasses off to take a good look at her husband.
 He had moved away from the window and had made an effort to appear calm by letting himself collapse on the sofa.

-“Its impossible, relax.” he replied.
 They had 25 minutes to get out before the next shift, then the police would get back on the street.

 “Oh my God!I am getting dressed!” she yelled.